HomeLatest NewsPolicyWill Google's transition to on-device location storage end geofence warrants abuse

 The utilisation of geofence warrants has surged in recent years, sparking concerns over privacy and civil liberties, particularly in delicate scenarios like protests and healthcare privacy.

-This trend in the U.S. is largely mirrored worldwide, with numerous countries persistently contacting tech and social media companies for individual details under various laws.
+This trend in the U.S. is largely mirrored worldwide, with numerous countries persistently contacting tech and companies for individual details under various laws.
 Geofence warrants have become an international issue, with law enforcement agencies utilising them to obtain location data from tech companies.

 Advertisement